m-daniela/chat-app/Notes/work.md

 Digital signatures are values that bind the identity of the originating entity to the contents of the message or document.
 They are used to verify the authenticity and integrity of the messages and to provide non-repudiation, meaning that the signer cannot successfully claim that they did not sign the message.

-The digital signature scheme is similar to public key encryption, and consists of the following algorithms:
+The digital signature scheme is similar to public key encryption, and consists of the following algorithms: key generation, when a public and a private key are generated, signing process with the private key and the message, and signature verification, when the receiver can check the authenticity of the message from the signature and public key.

+---

 **Key generation** A public and a private key are generated.
 The private one is kept secret, while the other one is publicly available.
 **Signing process** The signature is produced using the private key of the signer and the message.
 **Signature verification process** From the public key of the sender, the message and the signature, the authenticity of the message can be either accepted or rejected.